krtkush/krtkush.github.io/_posts/2025-07-24-computer-graphics-basics-with-compose-part-3.md

 tags: [Computer Science, Graphics]
 ---

-In this final part of the series, we will draw the arrows between our vertices to signify the direction and quantity of flow.
+In this part of the series, we will draw the arrows between our vertices to signify the direction and quantity of flow.

 In part 3, we will be doing the following: